peterwooden/peterwooden-com/content/blog/building-your-react-intuitions/index.md

 );
 ```

-Note that using `tasks.map(...)` is much neater than an imperative way of creating the task list:
+Note that using `tasks.map(...)` to create the array of elements is much neater (and the best practice) compared to an imperative way of creating the task list:

 ```jsx{4-7,12}
 // BAD